divyasharanya/multi-agent-assistant/README.md

 - 📅 **Calendar Events** (meetings, appointments)
 - 📝 **Notes** (ideas, memos, information)

 The user just types naturally in plain English.
-The **Primary Agent** (powered by Claude AI) automatically decides which **Sub-Agent** to call, performs the action, and responds.
+The **Primary Agent** (powered by Groq LLaMA) automatically decides which **Sub-Agent** to call, performs the action, and responds.

 ---